YakubuAmidu/Realtor-vision/README.md

-Realtor-vision is a website for people who like to sell homes
+Realtor-vision is a website for people who like to buy, and sell homes